 2. Save Money on Recruiting Process

 When you look within your company to hire for new positions, you save a lot of money.
 There are many expenses that add up and promoting internally will create a low-cost hiring strategy for your company.
-Steven Burrell is a writer for Aabaco Small Business, he points out, “From the cost of advertising and training to the time it takes to screen, interview and take the new hire through their orientation, it can be months before any productivity is enjoyed from an outside recruit.”
+Steven Burrell, a writer for Aabaco Small Business, points out,

 Traliant's Chief Learning Officer Andrew Rawson warns that when hiring externally, you run the risk of having to repeat the recruiting process (and recurring more hiring costs) if your new hires quit shortly after being hired.
 These risks and costs can be avoided by hiring internally.
 Andrew says,

 Advertising, interviewing, and pre-screening all require significant resources.
 With hiring internally you can circumvent those steps, this is especially important if your company has a high turnover rate.
 In addition, when you hire an internal candidate you are less likely to lose them because they already work for you.